Asterivora inspoliata: Description

 Philpott described this species as follows:

 ♂.
 10 mm.
 Head and thorax dark brown.
 Pace grey.
 Palpi, second segment with dense rounded descending tuft, grey.
 Antennae black spotted with white, ciliations in ♂ 3 1/4.
 Abdomen greyish fuscous.
 Legs dark fuscous, mixed and banded with white.
 Porewings with costa slightly arched, apex rounded, termen almost straight, oblique; brown; markings formed chiefly by dense white irroration; a small irregular basal patch; a broad band from 1/5 to 1/2 costa and 1/4 to 1/2 dorsum, its inner edge slightly incurved and its outer margin irregular; a broad fascia from costa at 3/4 to tornus, constricted beneath costa and somewhat excurved; a thin subterminal line white on costa and metallic blue round termen: between second and third fasciae on lower half of wing a large black blotch enclosing two small patches of metallic blue scales: fringes brown, touched with white at tornus and with a darker basal line.
 Hindwings pale purplish brown, lighter towards apex; a rather obscure white fascia from tornus reaching about half way round termen and keeping close to the margin: fringes brown, more or less white-tipped and with a darker basal line.

+Philpott noted similarities between the species and Asterivora urbana, and that the two species could be differentiated due to their different markings and antennae structure.